Peter Adams (actor): Career

 Adams began his acting career in his native New Zealand, and first came to the attention of critics in 1948, for his singing voice.
 In 1954, he performed in a production of The Mikado at Kings College.
-In 1958, he began a two year run with the New Zealand Players Company, with performances including The Importance of Being Earnest, The Long, The Short and The Tall, What Every Woman Knows, The Corn is Green and A Streetcar Named Desire.
+In 1958, he began a two year run with the New Zealand Players Company, with performances including The Importance of Being Earnest, The Long, The Short and The Tall, What Every Woman Knows, The Corn Is Green and A Streetcar Named Desire.

 He emigrated to Australia in 1960, and undertook club work and television roles, before joining the Shakespeare Company of John Alden, where he performed in Othello, Macbeth and The Merchant of Venice and Lock Up Your Daughters.

 Two years later, he toured New Zealand in Woman in a Dressing Gown, after which he secured a role as an announcer for New Zealand Broadcasting Corporation for two years.

 When he returned to Australia, he appeared in stage productions of Instant Marriage, Robin Hood and Sweet Charity.

 Adams appeared in The Actor Who Laughed at Sydney's Community Theatre (now Marian Street Theatre).
 The evening of opening night, Sydney was hit by torrential rain, causing the city to grind to a halt.
 As the actors set out for the theatre in Killara, most were stranded, including Adams who was stuck in a train in the Wynyard tunnel.
 In desperation he jumped off and dangerously ran back along the tracks to the station.
-When all your cast eventually arrived, the audience were given a choice of either starting the performance at the late hour, or returning the next night – and chose the latter.
+When all the cast eventually arrived, the audience were given a choice of either starting the performance at the late hour, or returning the next night – and chose the latter.